This article explains how to make use of explicit AVB connections. These allow audio to be shared via AVB in the following scenarios:

 Implicit or explicit AVB streams

-Explicit AVB streams are specifically created to share audio between different Tesira systems, or between a Tesira system and a third-party AVB device.
-The AVB.1 input/output blocks in Tesira software are used to create explicit 1722.1 AVB streams.
-An AVB controller is required to route explicit AVB streams across a network.
+Explicit AVB streams, also called AVB.1 or 1722.1 streams, are specifically created to share user-routable audio between independent Tesira systems, or between a Tesira system and a third-party AVB device.
+The AVB.1 input and output blocks in Tesira software are used to define the explicit 1722.1 AVB stream talker and listener endpoints.
+An AVB AVDECC controller software is required to route explicit AVB streams across a network.

 The following devices need to be available on the network: